-Control or Elimination
+Control Or Elimination

 Deep cleaning is strongly recommended, and further cleaning may be required in the duration of pest control or after any dead mice are found.
 This can also help reduce the risk of disease, which may be transported by these rodents.

-Maintenance: House mice can jump, though not very high.
+House mice can jump, though not very high.
 This means you should ensure that trees with extended branches are trimmed, the grass is kept low and that trash cans are secure.
 These scavengers will look anywhere for food, so general maintenance is necessary to prevent mice from going where they shouldn’t.

-Cats: These trained predators are magnificent at keeping mice populations low in general and are especially useful in rural areas where other rodents may also cause pest problems.
-They can be used as a preventative and control method.
+These trained predators are magnificent at keeping mice populations low in general and are especially useful in rural areas where other rodents may also cause pest problems.
+They can be used as a preventative and rodent control method.